 - Loss of interest or pleasure in activities once enjoyed

 - Changes in appetite — weight loss or weight gain unrelated to dieting

 - Trouble sleeping or sleeping too much

 - Increase in purposeless physical activity (e.g., hand-wringing or pacing) or slowed movements and speech (actions observable by others)

 - Feeling worthless or guilty

 - Thoughts of death or suicide

-If your answer is more than half the days or nearly every day for 5 out of the 9 symptoms, it is best to seek help as soon as possible.
+If your answer is more than half the days or nearly every day for 5 out of the 9 symptoms, you may want to seek a professional opinion, so that you can receive any help you may need as soon as possible.

 Don’t suffer in silence.
 There are many avenues to seek help from.

 Support helplines, counsellors, or a trusted friend or family member could be amongst your first option.
 As depression is among the most treatable mental conditions, we recommend seeking help early from a doctor or therapist.
 They may prescribe medication, counselling, lifestyle changes or a combination of them.
 Majority of people with depression respond well to treatment and gain relief from their symptoms.